Afghans in Pakistan: Punjab

-The province of Punjab has roughly 161,652 citizens of Afghanistan.
+The province of Punjab has roughly 95,948 citizens of Afghanistan.
 In June 2007, the National Database and Registration Authority (NADRA) registered 16,439 Afghans in the eastern Pakistani city of Lahore; their number was reported at about 7,000 in October 2004.

 Sindh

-Sindh has a total of 72,349 registered citizens of Afghanistan.
+Sindh has a total of 38,301 registered citizens of Afghanistan.
 In 2009, their number was approximately 50,000.
 A UNHCR spokesman said, "Sindh is home to some 50,000 Afghan refugees and most of them are staying in Karachi".
 "The police can move only against unregistered Afghans, whose number is very small in Karachi", said a senior Karachi police official.

 Islamabad Capital Territory

-Approximately 30,277 registered Afghan citizens reside in Islamabad.
+Approximately 19,932 registered Afghan citizens reside in Islamabad.
 Before 2006 about 25,000 lived in a refugee camp in the Islamabad Capital Territory.
 The camp was closed, its refugees relocated and 7,335 Afghans were reportedly living in Rawalpindi.
 In 2009, it was reported that the UNHCR helped about 3,000 refugees move from the slums of Islamabad to an undeveloped plot of land in a green belt on the edge of the city.

 Azad Jammu and Kashmir

-Azad Kashmir has 4,285 Afghans and Gilgit-Baltistan merely 5.
+As many as 2,128 citizens of Afghanistan are in Azad Kashmir.
 During the 1980s, about 13,000 Afghans migrated to cities in Azad Kashmir.
 According to a 2011 article in The News International, Afghans and other foreigners in Azad Kashmir were perceived as a security risk.
 In 2015, there were 11,000 unregistered Afghan refugees in Azad Kashmir who faced possible expulsion or deportation.